 The pain of Charlie's loss is less now.
-Time heals all wounds, and now almost fifty years have gone by.
+Time heals all wounds, and now over fifty years have gone by.
 The only visible reminders of Charlie's time on earth are a few photographs in scattered family albums, a gravestone in a Baltimore cemetery, a name on a black wall in Washington, and this ring.

 Yes, the pain is less, but our desire for fairness in life is NO less...nor should it be.
 Who does not long for more justice in this world, for little children never to go hungry, for young mothers never to get cancer, for all the young Charlies never again to die in war?
 But until the promised day of a new heaven and a new earth, the day when God wipes away all tears from our eyes, and there shall be no more death, or sorrow or pain,(5) we wait.
 In a modern paraphrase of Job, we say, "I may not have the answers, but I have God, the God and Father of our Lord Jesus Christ, and that is enough."

 1. Kushner and Wiesel both quoted by Philip Yancey, Disappointment with God, (Grand Rapids, MI, Zondervan Publishing, 1988), p.
 179